edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 This analysis shows that **remote adaptability, continuous learning (specially for the first 10 years), and technical versatility** are central to maximizing a developer’s market value in the U.S.

-While higher education remains beneficial, **career growth now depends more on adaptability** — the ability to learn quickly, communicate effectively, and integrate new technologies efficiently.
+While higher education remains beneficial, **career growth now depends more on adaptaptability** — the ability to learn new tools quickly, communicate effectively, and integrate new technologies efficiently.

 ### 🔮 Next Steps
 - Integrate **job market data** (LinkedIn/Indeed APIs) to validate compensation trends.